jmcuestasb/exsis-blockchain-esp/source.md

 Now a formal definition:

-“The blockchain is an incorruptible digital ledger of economic transactions that can be programmed to record not just financial transactions but virtually <a href="https://blockgeeks.com/guides/what-is-blockchain-technology/" target="_blank">everything of value</a>”
+“The blockchain is an incorruptible digital ledger of transactions that can be programmed to record not just financial transactions but virtually <a href="https://blockgeeks.com/guides/what-is-blockchain-technology/" target="_blank">everything of value</a>”

 V: